Introduction to Thermal Metal Spraying

 Adhesion tests are generally conducted on test plates at the start of the shift and then on the structure if adhesion values do not meet the minimum requirement of the test plate.

-There are various adhesion standards used globally but most will use a dolly which is glued to the surface and pulled off (pull off gauge) to demonstrate the adhesion values.
+There are various adhesion standards used globally, but most will use a dolly, which is glued to the surface and pulled off (pull off gauge) to demonstrate the adhesion values.

 A skilled coating inspector/supervisor should perform this test using the appropriate standards.